abhi9vs/tictacgame/README.md

 # tictacgame
-it is agame of takctak developed by using python.
+it is agame of takctak developed by using python..